reAIM-Lab/ehr_foundation_model_benchmark/src/ehr_foundation_model_benchmark/evaluations/cehrgpt/meds/README.md

 # CEHR GPT MEDS

-After setting a conda environment for CEHRGPT (see README of root folder), instead of using OMOP data, we can use the MEDS format.
+After configuring a conda environment for CEHRGPT (see README of root folder), instead of using OMOP data, we can use the MEDS format.

 ## Training